prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

-Hartrath’s---a school of thought in which Norris would have been well steeped, having studied art at the Académie Julian from 1887 to 1889.[@teague_frank_1994] Here, academicism and technical virtuosity come to mean blithe acceptance of, or even complicity in, the economic status quo.
+Hartrath’s---a school of thought in which Norris would have been well steeped, having studied art at the Académie Julian from 1887 to 1889.[@teague_frank_1994] Here, academicism and technical virtuosity denote a blithe acceptance of, or even complicity in, the economic status quo.
 When Hartrath expresses hope that his inoffensive painting of a lost Eden will attract “Eastern capitalists” to spend money at the fair and invest in San Francisco, a hostile interlocutor